Frequently Asked Questions

-If a student elects to withdraw course fees will be forfeited.
+If a student elects to withdraw course deposits will be forfeited.

 live_help What is Full Disclosure?

 The Ministry of Education has a policy of full disclosure.
-This policy states that all grade 11, 12 courses attempted by students must be recorded on Ontario Student Transcripts.
+This policy states that all grade 11 and 12 courses attempted by students must be recorded on Ontario Student Transcripts.
 Full disclosure does not apply to students in Grades 9 or 10.
-Any Grade 11, 12 course completed, dropped or failed will appear on a student transcript along with the marks earned in the program.
+After the full disclosure deadline, any Grade 11 or 12 course completed, withdrawn from or failed will appear on a student transcript along with the marks earned in the program.

 The full disclosure date will be posted to students each semester.
-It occurs after the midterm reports have been issued (November and April).
+It occurs after the midterm reports have been issued (usually around November and April).

-Course withdraw request information is in the previous section.
+Course withdrawal request information is in the previous section.

 live_help Are there courses available in the summer?